inpsyde/composer-asset-compiler/README.md

 }
 ```

-With the configuration above, when the plugin will compile the package in the case the `WEBPACK_ENV` variable is not defined in the current environment, then its value will default to  `"development"`.
+With the configuration above, when the plugin will compile the package, in the case the `WEBPACK_ENV` variable is not defined in the current environment its value will default to  `"development"`.